GingerKiwi/GingerKiwi/README.md

 **My Favourite Quote Is:**

->**"Knitting is at its fundamentals, a binary code featuring top-down design, standardized sub-modules, and recursive logic that relies on ratios, mathematical principles, and an intuitive grasp of three-dimensional geometry.**
+>**🧶 "Knitting is at its fundamentals, a binary code featuring top-down design, standardized sub-modules, and recursive logic that relies on ratios, mathematical principles, and an intuitive grasp of three-dimensional geometry.**
 >

 *Kim Salazar, KnitList circa 1995*